-The location of the Cloudera ODBC Driver for Hive shared object file.
-(Required) The IP address or hostname of the Hive server.
-(Required) the Hive server.
-The listening port for the service.
-(Required) The name of the database schema to use when a schema is not explicitly specified in a query.
+Key Default Value Description Driver The location of the Cloudera ODBC Driver for Hive shared object file.
+(Required) HOST The IP address or hostname of the Hive server.
+(Required) PORT 10000 The listening port for the service.
+(Required) Schema default The name of the database schema to use when a schema is not explicitly specified in a query.
 Note: Queries on other schemas can still be issued by explicitly specifying the schema in the query.
-To determine the appropriate database schema to use, type show databases at the Hive command prompt to inspect
+To determine the appropriate database schema to use, type show databases at the Hive command prompt to inspect your databases.
+(Optional) (Optional)

 Кеу Default Value Description DefaultStringColumnLength 255 The default string column length to use.
 Hive does not provide the length for String columns in its column metadata.
-The option allows you to tune the length of String columns.
+This option allows you to tune the length of String columns.
 (Optional) BinaryColumnLength 32767 The maximum data length for binary columns.
-Note: Hive does not provide the maximum data length for Binary columns in the columns metadata.
-The option allows you to tune the maximum data length for Binary columns.
-UseNativeQuery 0 (Optional) Enabling the UseNativeQuery option using a value of 1 disables the SQL Connector feature.
-The SQL Connector feature has been added to the driver to apply transformations to the queries emitted by an application to convert them into an equivalent form in HiveQL.
-If the application is Hive aware and already emits HiveQL, then turning off the SQL Connector feature avoids the extra overhead of query transformation.
+Note: Hive does not provide the maximum data length for binary columns in the columns metadata.
+The option allows you to tune the maximum data length for binary columns.
+(Optional) UseNativeQuery 0 Enabling the UseNativeQuery option using a value of 1 disables the SQL Connector feature.
+The SQL Connector feature allows the driver to apply transformations to the queries emitted by an application to convert them into an equivalent form in HiveQL.
+If the application is Hive-aware and already emits HiveQL, then turning off the SQL Connector feature avoids the extra overhead of query transformation.
 (Optional)